Antarix/LanUDPComm/README.md

 USAGE
 =====

-See the source code for use info.
+See the source code for info on how to implement it in an app.